rdw100/clean/mn/bank/readme.md

 # Clean Bank
 This solution was based on the _Get Started with .NET Core Clean Architecture_ Udemy course.

-Content spans Visual Studio 2017-2019.
+Original content uses Visual Studio 2017-2019.
 This environment setup includes Visual Studio 2022, .NET 7, .NET Core MVC, Web API, SQL Server, Dependency Injection, and MediatR.
 This sample adds ArchUnitNET and excludes AutoMapper.
 The objective is to use a step-by-step approach applying a Clean Architecture design pattern to a sample project.

-Thsi Clean Architecture design uses domain, application, infrastructure, and presentation layers.
+This Clean Architecture design uses domain, application, infrastructure, and presentation layers.

-## Design
 ![Account Component Diagram](./Bank.Diagram/Account/Account.svg "Account")